-UK PM Theresa May tries to plot a course out of the Brexit maelstrom
+UK PM May tries to plot a course out of the Brexit maelstrom

 The Sun newspaper said Brexit-supporting ministers will demand May give a final ultimatum to fix the Irish backstop, the most controversial part of her deal, or see the United Kingdom leave without a deal at 2200 GMT on April 12.

-The third defeat of May’s withdrawal agreement on Friday - the date Britain was originally scheduled to leave the EU - has left one of the weakest British leaders in a generation facing a spiralling crisis.

-Her government and her Conservative Party, which has been trying to contain a schism over Europe for 30 years, are now riven between those who are demanding that May engineer a decisive break with the bloc and those demanding that she rule out such an outcome.
+The Times said finance minister Philip Hammond will tell cabinet that the Conservatives may have to make its own compromise or consider a referendum since neither the party or the country could afford an election.

-Writing by Guy Faulconbridge; editing by Michael Holden
+Writing by Guy Faulconbridge; editing by Michael Holden and Angus MacSwan